EKALB-7704/RPG_PROJECT/USER_MANUAL.md

 6 Exit

 FIGHT:

-1 Attack
+1 Attack - option for damaging enemy
-2 Heal
+2 Heal - option to heal the user
-3 Special attack
+3 Special attack - option for high damage, low usage

-After you succsessfully defeat and enemy you will gain XP to level your charater and gold depending on the enemy defeated
+After you succsessfully defeat and enemy you will gain XP to level your charater and gold depending on the enemy defeated.

 TOWN(SHOP):

-Gold is the currency used and is obtained by defeating enemys Potions can be bought in the shop and used during attle to heal the player Attack Upgrades can be bought in the shop and increse the players ATK Defence upgrades can be bought in the shop and increse the players DEF
+Gold is the currency used and is obtained by defeating enemies.
+Potions can be bought in the shop and used during battle to heal the player.
+Attack Upgrades can be bought in the shop and increase the players ATK.
+Defence upgrades can be bought in the shop and increase the players DEF.

 STATS:

-Displays current/max health, attack, defence, level and gold Leveling up increses your health(+10), ATK(+2), DEF(+2) and Stamina charges.
+Displays current/max health, attack, defence, level and gold.
+Levelling up increases your health(+10), ATK(+2), DEF(+2) and Stamina charges.
 It also fully heals your character and refills your stamina charges.

 TRAVEL:
 Travel to the different areas to fight foes and level up.